So what are the top places to visit on the east side of Hawaii Island AKA The Big Island (updated 2023)

 Tropical Gardens of East Hawaii

+Sightseeing in Hilo and the surrounding areas is lush with so many gorgeous tropical gardens to explore.
 The east side of the Hawaii Island is lush and filled with tropical splendor and bounty and the gardens here are pretty spectacular to visit.
-Some of the gorgeous botanical gardens are public like Akaka falls in Onomea, the Hilo arboretum, Rainbow Falls and Liliuokalani park in Hilo and even the Hilo zoo is an amazing botanical garden to visit.
-There are also private gardens to visit like the Hawaii Tropical Botanical garden in Papaiko and the World Botanical Garden and waterfalls in Hakalau.
+Some of the gorgeous botanical gardens are public like Akaka falls in Onomea, the Hilo arboretum, Coconut Island, Rainbow Falls and Liliuokalani park in Hilo and even the Hilo zoo is an amazing botanical garden to visit.
+There are also private gardens to visit like the Hawaii Tropical Botanical garden in Papaaiko and the World Botanical Garden and waterfalls in Hakalau.
 If your into orchids then don’t miss out on the amazing Cattleya and other varieties of orchids in bloom at Akatsukas Orchid garden in Volcano.
-A beautiful garden and art gallery is the Volcano Art Center in Volcano town, it’s a fun place to enjoy art, visit the scenic gardens and enjoy a delicious organic lunch in their café overlooking the gardens.
+A beautiful garden and art gallery is the Volcano Art Center in Volcano Village, it’s a fun place to enjoy art, visit the scenic gardens and enjoy a delicious organic lunch in their café overlooking the gardens.

 Little Hilo town is charming like time stood still, and it is a little faded and worn but still maintains a wonderful and friendly atmosphere with lively people.
 Walking through the bay front, check out the many interesting shops or have a local meal in any of the cafes.
 The farmers market is just on the end so try out some of the local delicacies or fresh tropical fruit while you’re visiting.

 The Red Road/Puna loop

 The gorgeous drive around the Puna coast on the highway 137 AKA the Red Road is a beautiful loop road of some of the most scenic and unspoiled areas of Hawaii Island.
 You can drive through lush forest canopies, visit sheltered coves with secret beaches, snorkel in amazing coral lagoons and even soak into warm ponds by the ocean.
 Stop by historic sites like Pohoiki and MacKenzie State Park along the way on the scenic Red Road.